Bullying and how it affects preschoolers

 - Calmly present your concerns as a joint issue for you both to deal with.
 For example, ‘Cassie says Tyler is hitting her at preschool, calling her names and telling the other kids not to play with her.
 I’d like your help to find out what’s happening and what we can do about it’.

 - Discuss the problem with the teacher.
-Ask for the teacher’s views.
+Ask the teacher for information and their perspective on the situation.
 You could also ask how the preschool teaches children about emotions and how to treat other people.
+It might also help to tell the teacher about any behaviour or other changes you’ve noticed in your child.

 - Be assertive, not angry or accusatory.
 For example, ‘Yes, children do tease sometimes.
 But I don’t agree this was just teasing.
 I think it’s more serious’.